lwasser/DC-SEA-Python-OldWorkingRepo/lessons/python/01-starting-with-data.md

 Let's get a list of all the species.
-The pandas.unique function tells us all the unique names in that column.
+The `pd.unique` function tells us all of the unique names in that column.

 ```python
 pd.unique(dat.species)